 These are honestly, just like the title suggests, pure magic.
-I only came across Nutella Magic Bars recently on the blog A Treats Affair, but they have made a big impression, and will feature in my baking repertoire from now on.
+I only came across them recently, from Pinterest, but they have made a big impression, and will feature in my baking repertoire from now on.
 A lot.
 If you like Nutella (or in this case, a supermarket substitute claiming to be the same), and gooey, sticky caramel, this recipe is definitely for you.
-These are sticky and caramelly and just ridiculously tasty.
-What’s more, they’re so flippin’ easy.

 It would appear that ‘magic bars’ are a type of traybake from our friends across the pond.
 From what I can gather – and do let me know if I’m wrong – pretty much anything and everything can top a magic bar.
-The key ingredients appear to be a biscuit base and condensed milk poured over everything, then baked to form a ‘gorgeous-toffee-encased-chocolate-biscuit-bar’.
-Obviously ‘Magic Bar’ is shorter.
+The key ingredients appear to be a biscuit base and condensed milk poured over everything, then baked.

 So let’s get down to brass tacks.